rprops/MetaG_analysis_workflow/README.md

 ### Quality trimming of reads

 Make sure that you have non-interleaved fastq.gz files of forward and reverse reads.
 These should have an *R1* tag in their filename and saved in a directory called *sample*, e.g.: sample/sample.R1.fastq.gz.
+**IMPORTANT** The adapter trimming in qc.sh is standard set for Truseq paired-end libraries.
+You will have to adjust this if this is different for you by changing the path in the shell script to the correct fasta file of the adapters located at /home/your_username/Trimmomatic-0.36/adapters.
 ```
 bash /nfs/vdenef-lab/Shared/Ruben/scripts_metaG/wrappers/Assembly/qc.sh sample_directory
 ```